kotivo/public/api/v1/controllers.rst

 .. http:get:: /controllers/(int:controller_id)/accounts/(int:account_id)

-	Retrieves all the accounts attached to this controller - if account_id parameter is given gets a specific account_id, gets all if account_id is not set
+	Retrieves all the accounts attached to this controller - if (int:account_id) parameter is given gets a specific account - gets all if not set

 	:>json int id: Account id number
 	:>json email email: Valid email adress for the account - Same as username